neslondiaze/neslondiaze/README.md

 <h2>I am a computer and IT enthusiast, passionate about programming and learning, 100% self-taught</h2>

 ### Frace Predilecta.
-   El agradecimiento es la Memoria del Corazon
+   El agradecimiento es la Memoria del Corazon.

-### Favorite Phrase.
    Gratitude is the heart's memory

 ---
 <h3>👋🏿 💪🏿 👨‍💻</h3>